 Review summary: Canon 300D vs 100D

 So how do things add up?
 Which of the two cameras – the Canon 300D or the Canon 100D – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.